Does your car insurance cover flood damage?

 - Damage to external lights and indicators.

 Did you know?
-The type of water your car was submerged in can impact the damage.
-For example, saltwater is much more corrosive than rain or freshwater, so there’s a higher risk of rust problems, especially on the underside of your car.
-Muddy water, meanwhile, will cause a lot more damage to the sponge and upholstery in your car’s interior, which will most likely need to be replaced. |
+The level of damage can depend on the type of water.
+Saltwater is more corrosive than rain or fresh water, increasing the risk of rust, especially on the underside of your car.
+Muddy water causes a lot more damage to your car’s upholstery, which will probably need to be replaced. |

 Safety precautions in a flood